DriveTimeBM/BAND-MAID_gpt/fanclub/README.md

-# BAND-MAID Fan Club (OMEISYUSAMA-NO-KAI) Video Archive
+# BAND-MAID Fan Club (OMEISYUSAMA-NO-KAI) Video and Photo Gallery Archive

 This dataset (`fanclub.tsv`) catalogs exclusive videos released on BAND-MAID’s official fan club **OMEISYUSAMA-NO-KAI**.
 Videos are only viewable by subscribers, but this index preserves the metadata for reference and research.